rolancon/confetti/README.md

 **we** is the subject, **eat** the predicate, and **food** is the object.

-In Confetti this looks like three terms combined with slashes **/**, which indicate the ordering from left to right:
+In Confetti this looks like three terms combined with dots **.**, which indicate the ordering from left to right:

-    we/eat/food
+    we.eat.food

 This triple could be decomposed in the following two couplets